slatedocs/slate/source/index.html.md

 ## Cancel an Order
 Cancel a previously placed order.

 If the order had no matches during its lifetime its record may be purged.
-This means the order details will not be available with **GET /orders/&lt;order-id&gt**.
+This means the order details will not be available with **GET /orders/&lt;order-id&gt;**.

 ### HTTP REQUEST
-### DELETE /orders/&lt;order-id&gt
+`DELETE /orders/&lt;order-id&gt;`

 ### CANCEL REJECT
 If the order could not be canceled (already filled or previously canceled, etc), then an error response will indicate the reason in the message field.